jiewenTsai/ninja/README.md

-# 🥷 J is for ninJa notes
+# 🥷 𝕵 is for nin𝕵a notes
 This is a spellbook.

 I use GitHub issues as my learning blog for keeping notes.